Design Modular Cloud Infrastructure with Terraform

 As a refresher, in our hypothetical scenario we were intending to provision BigQuery and Cloud Storage resources for multiple clients in the same project.

-module "client_foo" {
+module "client_green_power_together" {

 source = "./modules/client"

-client_name = "foo"
+client_name = "Green Power Together"

 }

-module "client_bar" {
+module "client_unity_people_network" {

 source = "./modules/client"

-client_name = "bar"
+client_name = "Unity People Network"

 provision_bucket = true